kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-10-1.png" width="480" style="display: block; margin: auto;" />

-The improvement is clear, and it is easy to see that there is a strong correlation between these two variables.
+The improvement is clear as the relationship is now very linear with a correlation of about -.88.
 Now I'll look at the relationship between gun ownership and suicide.

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-11-1.png" width="480" style="display: block; margin: auto;" />

-Again, there is a strong and obvious correlation between these two variables, which also means there is a strong correlation between gun ownership and population density.
+Again, there is a strong linear relationship and correlation between the two which means there is also a strong correlation between gun ownership and population density.

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-12-1.png" width="480" style="display: block; margin: auto;" />

-This potential multicollinearity might be an issue as I move into building a model using these variables.
+The correlation here is slightly lower although still strong.
+The potential multicollinearity between the two independent variables might be an issue as I move into building a model using these variables.

 ## Model Building